The latest from my blog

 Michelle did a fantastic job editing my first two books, and I was extremely impressed with not only her meticulous attention to detail on the copy edits, but also her many wise suggestions and insights in her story edit reports.
 Her edits drastically improved each book while preserving my individual voice and writing style.
 I was further impressed with her exceptional professionalism and quick turnaround time, and I will not hesitate to contact Michelle again for my next book! – Nicholas Floyd, Seven Nights with Ayahuasca and You Can’t Spell Tokyo Without K.O.

 I have had the privilege of working with Michelle Demers on two of my self-published books.
 Her work is truly outstanding.
 Michelle is a perceptive, knowledgeable editor with a sharp eye for detail.
 Whether it is a point of grammar, punctuation or questions of general structure, her advice proved invaluable.
-In addition, she is a fast, precise and thorough ebook convertor.
 I highly recommend her to anyone wishing to explore the fascinating world of epublishing. – Evan Llewellyn, Whaddya Mean a Year in Provence? and My Own Damn Camino